SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback-speed-article.md

 Playback speed is part of the essential properties automatically published by a ``Player`` instance, as detailed in the <doc:state-observation-article> article.
 SwiftUI views observing a player instance will automatically update when the playback speed changes.

-To adjust the playback speed programmatically, use the ``Player/setDesiredPlaybackSpeed(_:)`` method.
-As the name implies, this method sets the desired speed.
-However, the actual speed may vary depending on the content’s limitations.
-You can query the current effective playback speed using ``Player/effectivePlaybackSpeed`` and retrieve the available speed range with ``Player/playbackSpeedRange``.
+To adjust the playback speed programmatically, use the ``Player/playbackSpeed`` property.
+You can retrieve the available speed range with ``Player/playbackSpeedRange``.

-> Tip: For custom user interfaces built in SwiftUI, use ``Player/playbackSpeed``.
-This provides a binding to the current playback speed, ensuring seamless integration with SwiftUI views.

 ### Provide speed controls